pkasinathan/chronometry/README.md

 ## 🛡️ Privacy & Security

 ### What Data is Collected
-- ✅ Screenshots of your active monitor
+- ✅ Screenshots of your active monitor (when camera is off)
 - ✅ AI-generated activity summaries
+- ✅ Synthetic annotations (when camera is on - no screenshots)
 - ✅ Timestamps and metadata
+- ✅ API token usage statistics

 ### Where Data Goes
 - ✅ Stored locally in `data/` directory